 Paul uses the cup to signify the drinking of the juice in the Lord’s Supper (1 Co.
 11:26).

-Paul uses “Moses and the prophets” to signify the Old Testament (Lu.
+Abraham uses “Moses and the prophets” to signify the Old Testament (Lu.
 16:29).

 Synecdoche: The part is put for the whole

 For example, sword is often used to signify war (Isa.
 51:19; Jer.
 14:13).

 Personification: Speaking of inanimate objects as if they were animate